MicrosoftDocs/entra-docs/docs/architecture/guide-for-independent-software-developers.md

 With authentication brokers, native application developers can use new Microsoft Entra ID capabilities such as device-based Conditional Access policies, without having to rewrite code as new features become available in the cloud.
 Applications that don't use an authentication broker may see limited app adoption by Microsoft Entra ID customers that require those features.

-## Delegating identity and access management to Microsoft Entra ID
+## Delegate identity and access management to Microsoft Entra ID

 You can build applications that delegate identity and access management to Microsoft Entra ID using any developer tool, library, or framework that implements OAuth 2.0, OIDC, or SAML with the previously discussed caveats.
 Many [OIDC implementations](https://openid.net/developers/certified-openid-connect-implementations/) with OpenID Certification for one or more certification profiles, including authentication profiles, require minimal extra configuration to work with Microsoft Entra ID.
 To ease development for the Microsoft Entra ID platform, several optimized Microsoft libraries work with Microsoft services and capabilities.